 What you would like about the Whistle 3

-With Whistle 3, you would get fast and accurate location tracking for your pets.
+With Whistle 3 GPS Pet Tracker, you would get fast and accurate location tracking for your pets.
 If your dog is within your backyard, the tracker will save battery by using your Wi-Fi network and Bluetooth connection to connect with your smartphone.
-But in the event that your dog gets lost, you can rely on AT&T’s cellular towers nationwide to help you find it.
+But in the event of a lost pet, you can rely on AT&T’s cellular towers nationwide to help you find your pet’s whereabouts.

-The Whistle 3 gives you the ability to set up more than one safe area, unlike most of its competitors, which offer only one safe zone.
+The Whistle 3 GPS Tracker gives you the ability to set up more than one safe area, unlike most of its competitors, which offer only one safe whistle zone.
 Whistle 3 uses better geofencing as well.

-The Whistle 3 also gives you one of the longest battery running times out there.
+The Whistle GPS Pet Tracker also gives you one of the longest battery running times out there.
 Competitors often use batteries that last anywhere from 3 to 5 days tops.

 What could be better

-WiFi Networks: The Whistle 3 only connects to 2.4 GHz Wi-Fi networks.
+WiFi Networks: The Whistle 3 Pet Tracker only connects to 2.4 GHz Wi-Fi networks.

 Battery Longevity: Moreover, there are issues with the battery since trying to locate your pet will seriously shorten battery life.